Mass-morphology relation of TNG50 galaxies: Results

 Finally, we comment on the idea that the flattening of the $r_{50,*}$-$M_*$ relation may be driven by collisional effects between dark matter and stars due to the finite number of particles in low-mass systems.
 This was argued by \citet{Ludlow2023} to explain the resolution dependence of low-mass galaxy sizes in the EAGLE simulation series.
 Although these authors make a compelling case, their interpretation does not seem to apply to TNG50.
-In particular, the presence of a "tongue" feature where size decreases with increasing $M_*$ would not be expected in such interpretation.
-In TNG50, at least, the flattening of $r_{50,*}$ at low $M_*$ seems to be due to the formation of the central clump, rather than to collisional effects between dark matter and star particles.
+In particular, the presence of a tongue feature where size decreases with increasing $M_*$ would not be expected in such an interpretation.
+In TNG50 at least, the flattening of $r_{50,*}$ at low $M_*$ seems to be due to the formation of the central clump, rather than to collisional effects between dark matter and star particles.

-\section{Summary and Conclusions}
+\section{Summary and conclusions}

-We have used the TNG50 hydrodynamic cosmological simulation to investigate the rotational support of the stellar component of simulated galaxies.
-We find that the degree of rotational support (quantified by the parameter $\kappa_{\rm rot}$) correlates strongly with galaxy stellar mass (in the range $8 < \log(\mathit{M_{*}/M_{\odot}}) < 11$), from mainly dispersion-dominated dwarfs to massive galaxies with prominent centrifugally supported discs.
+We used the TNG50 hydrodynamic cosmological simulation to investigate the rotational support of the stellar component of simulated galaxies.
+We find that the degree of rotational support (quantified by the parameter $\kappa_{\rm rot}$) correlates strongly with galaxy stellar mass (in the range of $8 < \log(\mathit{M_{*}/M_{\odot}}) < 11$), mainly from dispersion-dominated dwarfs to massive galaxies with prominent centrifugally supported discs.

-This correlation results from the spatial distribution of gas, and, consequently, of star formation, in simulated galaxies.
-Star formation profiles are clearly bimodal, with an unresolved, non-rotating dense clump in the inner regions ($r < 1$ kpc), and an extended outer disc ($r > 2$ kpc).
-These two regions are separated by a relatively quiescent intermediate zone (a ``gap").
-The relative importance of one region over the other influences the morphology of a galaxy and its rotational support: in massive galaxies the inner clump is relatively unimportant and, therefore, such galaxies evolve mainly by forming stars in extended discs.
+This correlation results from the spatial distribution of gas and, consequently, of star formation in simulated galaxies.
+Star formation profiles are clearly bimodal, with an unresolved, non-rotating dense clump in the inner regions ($r < 1$ kpc) and an extended outer disc ($r > 2$ kpc).
+These two regions are separated by a relatively quiescent intermediate zone (a `gap').
+The relative importance of one region over the other influences the morphology of a galaxy and its rotational support: in massive galaxies the inner clump is relatively unimportant, and, therefore, such galaxies evolve mainly by forming stars in extended discs.
 On the other hand, the inner clump dominates star formation in dwarf galaxies, which, as a consequence, end up as dispersion-dominated spheroidal systems.